moubi/enform/README.md

 </div>

 ## Why
-Why do we need this?
-Aren't there many other implementations?
+ - Why do we need this?

+Less headache when working with form in React.
+You can actually enjoy it.

+ - Aren't there other implementations?
+Why another one?
+There are other solutions as well.
+[Formik](https://github.com/jaredpalmer/formik) is a famous one - robust and reliable. **`ReForm`, though is lightweight and gives you just the basics you need.** See below ⤵️

 ## Features
 `ReForm` tries to hide/help with the following: